jacubero/aws-architect-associate/docs/simplest.rst

 * **Storage** (Gbs per month).
 The number and size of objects stored in your S3 buckets as well as the type of storage (storage class).
 You can reduce the costs by storing less frequently accessed data at slightly lower levels of redundancy then the Amazon S3 standard storage.
 It is important to note that each class has different rates.

 * **Requests**.
 The number and type of requests.
-GET requests incur charges ata different rates than other requests, such as PUT and COPY requests.
+GET requests incur charges at different rates than other requests, such as PUT and COPY requests.

 * **Data transfer**.
 The amount of data transferred out of the Amazon S3 region.
 Transfer into Amazon S3 is free.
 Transfer out from Amazon S3 to Amazon CloudFront or the same region is free of charge as well.